Panamax (Paracetamol)

 Storage

-Store Panamax below 30°C in a cool, dry place away from moisture, heat, and sunlight.
-Keep tablets in their blister pack until ready to use.
-Keep bottles tightly closed with child-resistant caps engaged.
-Keep out of reach of children.
+Store Panamax below 30°C in a cool, dry place, away from moisture and sunlight.
+Keep tablets in their blister pack until use.

 Overdose Information

-If you think you’ve taken too much Panamax, seek urgent medical attention immediately.
+In case of overdose, seek immediate medical attention.
 Symptoms may include nausea, dizziness, or sweating.
-Call the Poisons Information Centre at 13 11 26, contact your doctor, or go to the nearest hospital emergency department, even if you feel fine.
+Contact the Poisons Information Centre at 13 11 26 or go to the nearest hospital.

 Frequently Asked Questions